AijaRe/42Porto_cpp/cpp06/README.md

 - Create a ScalarConverter class that will contain only a static convert method.
 - Use functions to detect the type of the literal based on the input format.
-- Convert the literal from the detected type to the other scalar types.
+- Convert the literal to the detected type.
+- Convert input type to all the other types.
 - Handle edge cases for non-displayable characters, special floating-point values, and overflow conditions.